-Students on the Y route will also take one of the additional qualifications listed below in one double or two single lessons a week to enhance their qualifications.
-Teachers will advise students to the course most suited to them, based on each student's ability profile, combination of other subjects studied and potential career progression.
+Pupils on the Y route will also take the additional qualification listed below in one double or two single lessons a week to enhance their qualifications.

-GCSE Citizenship

-Awarding body: AQA Specification: 8100
+GCSE Citizenship Awarding body: AQA Specification: 8100

 GCSE Citizenship Studies has the power to motivate and enable young people to become thoughtful, active citizens.
-Students gain a deeper knowledge of democracy, government and law, and develop skills to create sustained and reasoned arguments, present various viewpoints and plan practical citizenship actions to benefit society.
+Pupils gain a deeper knowledge of democracy, government and law, and develop skills to create sustained and reasoned arguments, present various viewpoints and plan practical citizenship actions to benefit society.

-They will also gain the ability to recognise bias, critically evaluate arguments, weigh evidence and look for alternative interpretations and sources of evidence, all of which are essential skills valued by higher education and employers.
+They will also gain the ability to recognise bias, critically evaluate arguments, weigh evidence and look for alternative interpretations and sources of evidence, all of which are essential skills valued by Higher education and employers.
 The skills developed in this subject will support the analytical and evaluative components of other GCSEs.